shrutigosain/2024Fall_projects/README.md

 ## Hypothese and the Varibles Used:
 **Hypotheses 1:** Predicted weight loss over a fixed duration increases as the number of workout days in a week and daily activity level increase.
 However, individuals with higher initial weight experience greater variability in weight loss due to differences in calorie deficits influenced by resting metabolic rate (RMR) and workout intensity.

+**Hypotheses 2:** Predicted weight loss over a fixed duration is influenced by variations in calorie intake, workout days, and sleep duration.
+Individuals with greater consistency in calorie intake and workout days experience faster and more sustained weight loss.
+Conversely, shorter sleep durations reduce weight loss by lowering resting metabolic rate (RMR), compounding the effects of inconsistent calorie intake and workout adherence.

 ## Fixed Variables (Input from the user):
 1. Initial Weight (lbs): Initial body weight of an individual
 2. Age, Gender, Height: These variables influence the basal metabolic rate (RMR).